 I was delighted to see the spark of interest from my audience as I explained the excellent work the programme delivers including offering opportunities for young people and families to take part in trial pit digs and geophysics demonstrations.

-I will I admit I never expected when I applied to do community relations for a nuclear power station construction project that I would end up taking a Bronze Age cooking class, but I don’t regret it for a second.
-If you are interested in finding out more about the archaeology outreach project visit: https://archaeologyathinkleypoint.wordpress.com/
+I will admit that I never expected I would end up taking a Bronze Age cooking class while working in community relations for a nuclear power station construction project, but I don’t regret it for a second.
+Find out more about the archaeology outreach project.